November 02, 2025 7 min read

 Follow the Instructions

-With every de-icer there is the manual or the instructions from the people who made it.
+With every dock de-icer, there is a manual or instructions for use.
 It is essential to obey these instructions because they show you how to use the de-icer correctly and efficiently.
 Some of these directions include how to assemble it, where to put it, and how to keep it in good condition.
-When you use the de-icer according to how the manufacturer wants it, you will avoid the rare and unexpected accident.
+When you use the de-icer according to how the manufacturer designed it, you will avoid unexpected accidents.

-Make sure your outlets are working properly and they can support the amps that are pulled at start up and while running.
-The last thing you want to do is spend money on the perfect de-icer to keep you free from damage and then have it stop working because of flipped breaker.
+Make sure your outlets are working properly and that they can support the amps that are pulled at startup and while running.
+The last thing you want to do is spend money on the perfect de-icer to keep you free from damage and then have it stop working because of a tripped breaker.

 Regular Inspection of Equipment

-If you have a vacation home where you use your de-icer we also recommend using a wi-fi camera and/or outlets so that you can control them when you aren't there.
+If you have a vacation home where you use your dock de-icer, we also recommend using a wi-fi camera and/or outlets so that you can control them when you aren't there.
 Thermostats and timers are also available so that you don't run your ice eater when you don't need to.

 You can download this article here: Download